ℹ️ The Auron SMS Server is now Auron Omni. Learn more here.

 DeviceInitString property

-Important: commands can be separated by the ‘;’ character, and will issued separately.
-So, if ‘DeviceInitString’ property holds the “ATZ” string, the toolkit first issues ATZ, waits for the OK response, then issues the AT&C1&K0 command and again waits for the OK response.
+Commands can be separated by the ‘;’ character and are issued separately.
+For example, if DeviceInitString holds “ATZ”, the component first issues ATZ, waits for OK, then issues AT&C1&K0 and waits for OK again.

 Example: